Updated: Jun 10

 I told Noddy we were going to walk him, every day down by the creek

-I asked him if I could walk his working dog Nell, he looked at me as if a freak.
+I asked him if I could walk his dog Nell, he looked at me as if a freak.

 He was a little gobsmacked, then laughed so hard he lost control,

-Early the next morning the kids and I set off with Kevin and Nell
+The following day, the kids and I set off with Kevin and Nell

-It wasn’t long before everything simply went to hell
+It wasn’t long before everything, simply went to hell